 County of Allegheny v.
+Commonwealth of Pennsylvania and Pa.
+State Ass'n of County Comm'rs v.
+Commonwealth (Pa.
+Supreme Court)

+In 1987, the Supreme Court of Pennsylvania held, in County of Allegheny v.
 Commonwealth of Pennsylvania, 517 Pa.
-65 (1987)

-In December 1987, the Supreme Court of Pennsylvania held in County of Allegheny v.
-Commonwealth of Pennsylvania that the statutory scheme for county funding of the judicial system is in conflict with the Pennsylvania Constitution.
-However, the Supreme Court of Pennsylvania stayed its judgment to afford the General Assembly an opportunity to enact appropriate funding legislation consistent with its opinion and ordered that the prior system of county funding shall remain in place until this is done.
+65, 534 A.2d 760 (1987), that the statutory scheme for county funding of the judicial system is in conflict with the Pennsylvania Constitution.
+However, the Supreme Court of Pennsylvania stayed its judgment to afford the General Assembly an opportunity to enact appropriate funding legislation consistent with its opinion and permitted the system of county funding to remain in place in the interim.

-The Court appointed retired Justice Frank J. Montemuro, Jr. as special master to devise and submit a plan for implementation.
+Ruling in a separate mandamus action brought by the Pa.
+State Association of County Commissioners and several counties to enforce the order in County of Allegheny, the Supreme Court in Pa.
+State Ass'n of County Comm'rs v.
+Commonwealth, 545 Pa.
+324, 681 A.2d 699 (1996), issued the requested writ of mandamus and appointed retired Justice Frank J. Montemuro, Jr., as special master to devise and submit a plan for implementation.
 The Interim Report of the Master recommended a four-phase transition to state funding of a unified judicial system, during each of which specified court employees would transfer into the state payroll system.

-Phase I recommended that the General Assembly provide for an administrative structure of local court administrators to be employed by the Administrative Office of Pennsylvania Courts, a state agency.
+In Phase I of his Interim Report, Justice Montemuro recommended that the General Assembly provide for an administrative structure of local court administrators to be employed by the Administrative Office of Pennsylvania Courts, a state agency.
 Numbering approximately 165 people statewide, local court administrators are employees of the counties in which they work.
 On June 22, 1999, the Governor approved Act No. 1999-12, under which these approximately 165 county-level court administrators became employees of the Commonwealth.
-Act 12 also triggered the release of appropriations that had been made for this purpose in 1998 and 1999.

-The remainder of Justice Montemuro's recommendation for later phases remain pending before the Supreme Court of Pennsylvania.
+The remainder of Justice Montemuro's recommendation for later phases remained pending before the Supreme Court of Pennsylvania.